 Q: What is the shipping cutoff?

-- A: First Class and Priority orders must be submitted by 12:00 noon PST (11:00am for Express) to leave the same day.
-Most non-fabricated products are on the shelf and ready to ship, only a few fabricated items fall into this category, so if its welded... expect to be put on a wait list.
-As of 1/4/21 I am shipping Monday's, Wednesday's, and Friday's.
+A: First Class and Priority orders must be submitted by 12:00 noon PST (11:00am for Express) to leave the same day.
+Non-fabricated products are on the shelf and ready to ship.
+Fabricated items require a wait.

 Q: Where is my tracking number?

-- A: Tracking numbers are automatically emailed to the email address you have on file with PayPal, when I print the shipping label.
-I do not send tracking emails manually, so be sure that the email address you have on file with PayPal is good.
-If you did not see an email come through... check your spam or junk folder.
+A: Tracking numbers are automatically emailed (to the email address you supplied when you placed the order) when I print the shipping label.
+I DO NOT send tracking emails manually, so be sure that the email address you entered is accurate and that it is not in your spam or junk folder.

 Q: What is the current wait for fabricated or custom parts?

-- A: ETA's constantly change...
-I strongly recommend that you inquire at the time you are placing your order.
-In 2020 the average wait fluctuated between 4-6 weeks.
+A: ETA's constantly change...
+I strongly recommend that you inquire just prior to placing your order.
+The average wait fluctuates between 4-6 weeks.

 Q: Do you make custom parts?